Legal Non-Conforming Uses

 Does the Town of Cave Creek keep records of private access easements?

 No. The Maricopa County Recorder’s Office maintains copies of recorded private easements.

 Do real estate signs require a permit from the Town?

-No; however, there are limitations on the placement of real estate signs within the Town.
-Please refer to the zoning ordinance for relevant regulations.
+Not necessarily; however, there are limitations on the placement of real estate signs within the Town.
+Please refer to the Zoning Ordinance and Town Code for relevant regulations.

 How do I determine the location of my property boundaries?